-RISKS INVOLVED IN PROGRAM: I understand that the clinical training environment for this Program contains exposures to risks inherent in activities of the Program such as but not limited to bodily injury, communicable/infectious diseases, and property damage.
+(Student Copy) MCCCD HEALTH PROGRAMS GENERAL ASSUMPTION OF RISK AND RELEASE OF LIABILITY Caution: This is a release of legal rights.
+Read and understand it before signing injury, communicable/infectious diseases, and property damage.
 In addition, there is risk of exposure to radiation in areas of the clinical facilities.
 The Program also places students under considerable mental and emotional stress as they undertake responsibilities and duties impacting patient's lives.
-Students must be able to demonstrate appropriate behavior under stressful situations.